-- Does not fold
+- does not fold

-Alternatives to the Tread
+Alternatives to the Peloton Tread

 Most of you will probably want to utilize the Peloton classes for your runs but realize that many of these treadmills come with their own fitness programs.

-Always double check the prices on Amazon.
-These are ranked from least expensive to most, at time of writing.
+The following treadmills are ranked from least expensive to most, at time of writing.